openSUSE/news-o-o/_posts/2013-01-23-opensuse-12-2-brought-to-you-by-an-extremely-talented-group-of-people.markdown

 ## Reception of the press

-We™ve seen a lot of positive feedback regarding openSUSE 12.2 via the [press](http://en.opensuse.org/In_the_press) with over 60 articles and reviews recorded by us.
+Weâ€™ve seen a lot of positive feedback regarding openSUSE 12.2 via the [press](http://en.opensuse.org/In_the_press) with over 60 articles and reviews recorded by us.
 It had [the VAR guy saying](http://www.thevarguy.com/2012/09/05/opensuse-debuts-new-features-apps-with-12-2-release/) he believes openSUSE is "an important force in the larger open source ecosystem" and [serverwatch headlining](http://www.serverwatch.com/server-news/opensuse-12.2-stabilizes-linux.html) "openSUSE 12.2 Stabilizes Linux". Â While those of us in the know recognize journalistic hyperbole when we see it, it's great to have a pat on the back.

 The most thorough review to date is the look at the Great Lizard from the Linux Action Show team.
 Not only did they love our release - they also encountered a few issues.